How to Participate

 It is the intent of the Faculty member(s) responsible for ME170 that all class results will be presented in an open public forum at the conclusion of the course.

-Teaching staff are happy to meet with the partner team to flush out details of project proposals.
+Teaching staff are prepared to meet with the partner team to flush out details of project proposals, to ensure they are suitable for the students and the course.
 To get the conversation started, Liaisons are requested to complete a project brief using the template provided below.

 The success of a project in ME170 depends greatly on the existence of an effective company liaison.
 It is important that the liaison is willing and able to meet with the student team regularly, serves as the point-of-contact for the team, and has project background information to assist in developing design requirements and concepts.
 Liaisons should plan on a face-to-face meeting with the student team during the initial stages of the project in the first few weeks of the first quarter, and at least two other meetings over the course of each quarter.
 These can be in person or video/teleconference meetings.
 Liaison is also requested to attend course design reviews held in the middle and end of each quarter.